JamieMason/shrinkpack/README.md

 With you hopefully convinced of the merits of `npm shrinkwrap`, `shrinkpack` will hopefully be seen as a small and complimentary addition.

-`shrinkpack` (a kind-of-but-probably-not mix of `npm shrinkwrap` and `npm pack`) takes `npm shrinkwrap` a little further by taking the .tgz tarballs of that specific, shrinkwrapped dependency graph saved by `npm shrinkwrap` and  stores them within your project.
+`shrinkpack` hopes to take `npm shrinkwrap` a little further by taking the .tgz tarballs of that specific, shrinkwrapped dependency graph saved by `npm shrinkwrap` and  stores them within your project.

 This means;